unbit/uwsgi.it/README.md

 Intro
 -----

-contrary to the current unbit.it hosting platform, the next generation one will be:
+contrary to the old unbit.it hosting platform, the new one is:

 - fully open source (currently at least 60% of the unbit.it kernel patches are not released to the public)
 - can be installed on vanilla kernels